apervmm/polyPlace/README.md

-### polyPlace is a real-time and multiplayer game inspired by r/Place.
+### poly/Place is a real-time and multiplayer game inspired by r/Place.

 ***Prod:*** https://poly-place-client.vercel.app/